fluxrate/idea_dump/README.md

 and presumably the DNA code is optimized in some sense so that base pair mutations produce meaningful changes that don't kill the organism.

-So is there a way to define a genetic code for AI that has the ability to span the whole problem space, for which base pair mutations are meaningful and often useful, and all optimized via some fast/slow guided mutation process?
+So is there a way to define a genetic code for AI that has the ability to span the whole problem space, for which base pair mutations are meaningful and often useful, and all optimized via some hierarchically- guided mutation process?